sboardwell/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 > The launch time for Linux containers is faster than Windows containers.
 This can be improved by using a cache container image strategy.
 Refer to [Speeding up Windows container launch times with EC2 Image builder and image cache strategy](https://aws.amazon.com/blogs/containers/speeding-up-windows-container-launch-times-with-ec2-image-builder-and-image-cache-strategy/) and more about [Windows Container Best Practices](https://aws.github.io/aws-eks-best-practices/windows/docs/ami/).
 Another potential alternative is to use Windows VMs with a [shared agent](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/shared-agents).

 > [!NOTE]
 > The minimun required of managed node groups is one to place Karpenter controlles and CoreDNS.
-Then, services workloads included CloudBees CI can be migrated to Karpenter NodeClass/NodeGroups to avoid services disruptions by Karpenter there are different strategies:
+On the other hand, services workloads, including CloudBees CI, can be migrated to Karpenter NodeGroups.
+In order to avoid services disruptions by Karpenter concilation, there are different strategies to be considered:
 > - For services with one replica only: Defining `consolidationPolicy: WhenEmpty` for NodePools and/or using `karpenter.sh/do-not-disrupt: "true"` labels for Pods.
 > - For services with multiple replicas: Use PodDisruptionBudgets (PDBs) to limit the number of pods that can be disrupted at any given time.
-This can be interesting in combination with spot capacity type.
+This option can be interesting in combination with spot capacity type.

 > [!TIP]
 > For more infoon karpenter patterns/scenarios, refer to [AWS Karpenter Blueprints](https://github.com/aws-samples/karpenter-blueprints)